Beaufort & Blake: 5 Occasions A Tie Is An Absolute Must

 As Alex Bilmes, Editor-in-Chief of Esquire, said “wearing a suit without a tie is nothing short of a sartorial tragedy” – no more so than at a wedding.
 If you’re too stubborn to join the groom in adorning a morning suit then a tie, at the bare minimum, is an absolute must.
 See it as a demonstration of your sartorial flare during the day and an obligatory rock ‘n’ roll bandana at night (only condoned on this one occasion).
 Those attending a wedding without a tie might think they look like a suave Euro-smoothie but instead look more like a Costa del Sol holidaying wideboy.
 You’ve been warned!

 Which tie to wear: Keep it classic with the Regatta Elephant Print Silk Tie

 Next time you’re at the races take a look around you and study the sartorial selection of your fellow race-goers.
 If they’re not wearing a tie then I’m afraid you’re in the wrong enclosure.
 Whether you’re heading to Newbury or Newmarket we would recommend using the tie as a flash of colour in your tweed ensemble.
 Extra bonus points if the silk print takes inspiration from the pastimes of your rural surroundings.

-Which tie to wear: Inject some colour with the Pink Elephant Print Silk Tie
+Which tie to wear: Inject some colour with the Coral Ziggy Print Silk Tie.